ara-software/cvmfs/builders/v2.0.0/README.md

 # builders/v2.0.0

-Build scripts for the trunk version of the ARA software.
+Build scripts for version 2.0.0 of the ARA software.

 ## Version information